 Chili peppers contain capsaicin, a spicy compound that’s responsible for giving these plants their fiery heat.
 It’s also a powerful rodent repellent, and may be used to keep mice away from your house this winter

-Try scattering cayenne pepper around outside your house, paying particular attention to places where mice may gain entry (such as around drains and other holes and cracks).
+Try scattering cayenne pepper or chili powder around outside your house, paying particular attention to places where mice may gain entry (such as around drains and other holes and cracks).
 You can also apply it in areas of your house where mice may like to hang out, like behind furniture or in crawl spaces.

 Other ways of using essential oils to repel mice around your home